mvolkmann/blog/src/swift/DocC.md

 The first paragraph is the primary description.
 All subsequent paragraphs appear in the "Discussion" section.

-There are two options for documenting function and method parameters as show in the examples below.
+There are two options for documenting function and method parameters, one way to document return values, and one way to document errors that can be thrown.
+Each of these are demonstrated in the examples below.

 ```swift
     /// Computes a monthly loan payment.